 Hard Disk 500GB +

-Plenty of storage space and drives are cheap now.
+Plenty of storage space and drives are cheap.
 You will notice a difference in performance between a 5400 rpm compared to a 7200 rpm drive.
 The newer SSD hard drives are incredibly fast and continue to get cheaper.
 This will speed up your computer vs. a standard type hard drive.

 There are plenty of black and white printers on campus and we have a color laser available for our students.
 However an inexpensive Desk Jet might be advisable for those quick print jobs or to print pictures or papers of a personal nature.

 Besides MS Office, any special applications you learn will be installed on the department lab computers.
 The Mechanical Engineering Department also subscribes to a Microsoft web site that allows free downloads for certain applications such as Visio, Project and Visual Basic products.
 NO Office applications are downloadable though.
 Use your RIT computer account and password to login. http://msdnaa.rit.edu/

 Let me know if you have any other questions or concerns.